yiwchen233/QARSTA/README.md

 ## License
-All code in QARSTA is released under the GNU GPL license [LICENSE](/LICENSE).
+All code in QARSTA is released under the GNU GPL [license](/LICENSE).

 ## Contact